IEEE Transactions on Robotics

 Once a sufficient set of reviews has been obtained for a paper, the AE prepares a summary report that synthesizes these reviews and makes a specific publication recommendation to the Editor.
 In general, at least three thorough reviews are required to make a recommendation; however, if two thorough reviews are available, if these reviews have been provided by trusted experts, and if the two reviews are in agreement, then two reviews can be considered a sufficient basis for submitting a summary report and recommendation.

-The summary report should be written in a form that allows the Editor to directly cut-and-paste it into the decision letter to the authors.
+The summary report to the authors should be written in a form that allows the Editor to directly cut-and-paste it into the decision letter to the authors.
 The report should be impartial, to-the-point, and constructive.
-It should contain a brief summary of the paper, an analysis of the reviews, a justification of the recommendation (including any independent opinions of the AE), and the issues that the authors must address in a revision if the recommendation is “conditionally accept” or “revise and resubmit.”
-If the recommendation includes shortening the paper, specific suggestions should be given as to how to shorten the paper.
+It should contain a brief summary of the paper, an analysis of the reviews and the AE's own opinions, and the issues that the authors must address in a revision if the paper may receive a "revise and resubmit" or "conditionally accept" decision.
+The comments to the authors should not give the AE's publication recommendation, since the Editor could issue a different decision.
+(The confidential comments to the Editor is the place to mention the publication recommendation, if needed.)
+If the recommended revisions include shortening the paper, specific suggestions should be given as to how to shorten the paper.
 A request to shorten the paper should be realistic.
 For example, If the recommendation is to shorten the paper from 12 pages to eight pages, it is not reasonable to ask for new results while providing little guidance on how to shrink the paper.

 Remember, the AE’s job is not simply to parrot the Reviewers’ comments and average their recommendations.
 AEs have been chosen for their technical judgment, and this must be exercised when writing a summary report.
 Reviewers' opinions may be in conflict, some comments are more important than others, and some comments may be incorrect or safely ignored.
 The AE’s job is to generate a focused synthesis of the most important points and to provide clear feedback to the authors.
 AEs are also encouraged to do a quick search in IEEE Xplore to see if relevant T-RO papers have been cited and to suggest the authors examine or cite these papers as appropriate.